A sitemap is a map of a website showing the location of all pages.

 - For website visitors – lists all your pages and posts on a single page.
-More commonly used in the early days of the Internet and aren’t that common nowadays since most sites are optimized for readers.
+These were more commonly used in the early days of the internet and aren’t that common nowadays since most sites are optimized for readers.

 The “Sitemap” plugin is a quick and easy tool that is designed for optimizing your website for search engines by automatically generating an XML sitemap of all your posts and pages.

 Once you’ve activated the “Sitemap” plugin in Plugins > All it automatically creates dynamically generated XML sitemap file available at:

 The sitemap links to every post and page on your site and helps search engines crawl your website in its entirety to index your content better.

 This plugin is designed to generate a sitemap for search engine crawlers.
 It is invisible to readers.